Polymer/old-docs-site/0.5/resources/tooling-strategy.md

 > web-component-tester makes testing your web components a breeze!

 [web-component-tester](https://github.com/Polymer/web-component-tester) is a tool providing a browser-based testing environment.
 Out of the box it includes support for Mocha, Chai, Async and Sinon.
-Read more about it in "[/articles/unit-testing-elements.html](Unit Testing Elements)".
+Read more about it in "[Unit Testing Elements](/articles/unit-testing-elements.html)".

 ## Debugging user agent Shadow DOM